-Points Criteria 40 Partnerships/Leveraging: Under this criterion, proposals will be evaluated based on whether they demonstrate: strong partnerships and community involvement, particularly those that establish or enhance new and unique relationships that contribute to expected environmental results and include agencies that have purview over water quality and land use decisions.
+Points Full Proposal Criteria 35 1.
+Partnerships: Under this criterion, proposals will be evaluated based on whether they demonstrate: strong partnerships and community involvement, particularly those that establish or enhance new and unique relationships that contribute to expected environmental results and include agencies that have purview over water quality and land use decisions.
+(20 pts) specifics as to the roles the partners and their resources will play to support the proposed project activities.
 Letters of support provided by partners to substantiate their role will be reviewed.
-(20 pts) activities to establish new institutional capacity or other methods for ongoing water quality results.
-(15 pts) that the applicant will leverage additional funds/ resources beyond the grant funds awarded and the required cost share under Section III of the announcement to support the proposed project activities and how these funds/resources will be used to contribute to the performance and success of the proposed project.
-This includes but is not limited to funds and other resources leveraged from businesses, labor organizations, non-profit organizations, education and training providers, and/or Federal, state, tribal, and local governments, as appropriate.
-Applicants will also be evaluated based on the amount and type of leveraged resources to be provided, how they will obtain the leveraged resources, the likelihood the leveraging will materialize during grant performance, the strength of the leveraging commitment, and the role the leveraged funds/resources will play to support the proposed project activities.
-As noted earlier, applicants may not propose overmatch as their form of leveraging and EPA will not consider any overmatch provided by the applicant under this criterion.
-(5 pts) 40 Budget Detail: Under this criterion, proposals will be evaluated based on: the level of detailed budget information provided which should include an approximation of the cost allocated for each major activity over the project's expected timeline.
+(10 pts) • activities to establish new institutional capacity or other methods for ongoing water quality results.
+(5 pts) 45 Budget Detail: Under this criterion, proposals will be evaluated based on: the level of detailed budget information provided which should include an approximation of the cost allocated for each major activity over the project's expected timeline.
 Budget resources necessary for completing a Quality Assurance Project Plan (QAPP), if applicable, sharing project information broadly, and reporting progress, are expected to be included.
-(20 pts) whether the overall project costs and the various components are cost-effective and reasonable in furthering future implementation.
-(20 pts) 20 3.
-Programmatic Capability and Past Performance: Under this criterion, proposals will be evaluated based on the applicant's:
+(25 pts) whether the overall project costs and the various components are costeffective and reasonable in furthering future implementation of similar activities.
+(20 pts)

-past performance in successfully completing and managing the assistance agreements identified in the full proposal narrative as described in Section IV.C of the announcement.
-(5 pts) history of meeting the reporting requirements under the assistance agreements identified in the full proposal narrative as described in Section IV.C of the announcement including whether the applicant submitted acceptable final technical reports under those agreements and the extent to which the applicant adequately and timely reported on their progress towards achieving the expected outputs and outcomes under those agreements and if such progress was not being made whether the applicant adequately reported why not.
-(5 pts) organizational experience and plan for timely and successfully achieving the objectives of the proposed project.
-(5 pts) staff expertise/qualifications, staff knowledge, and resources or the ability to obtain them, to successfully achieve the goals of the proposed project.
-(5 pts) fote: In evaluating applicants under the first two items of this criterion, EPA ill consider the information provided by the applicant and may also consider elevant information from other sources including agency files and/or rior/current grantors (e.g., to verify and/or supplement the information supplied by the applicant).
-If you do not have any relevant or available past performance r reporting information, please indicate this in the proposal and you will ecceive a neutral score for these subfactors (items i and ii above-a neutral score half of the total points available in a subset of possible points).
-If you do not rovide any response for these items, you may receive a score of 0 for these factors.
+- 3. Programmatic Capability and Past Performance: Under this criterion, proposals will be evaluated based on the applicant's: - past performance in successfully completing and managing the assistance agreements identified in the full proposal narrative as described in Section IV.C of the announcement.
+(5 pts) - history of meeting the reporting requirements under the assistance agreements identified in the full proposal narrative as described in Section IV.C of the announcement including whether the applicant submitted acceptable final technical reports under those agreements and the extent to which the applicant adequately and timely reported on their progress towards achieving the expected outputs and outcomes under those agreements and if such progress was not being made whether the applicant adequately reported why not.
+(5 pts) - organizational experience and plan for timely and successfully achieving the objectives of the proposed project.
+(5 pts) - staff expertise/qualifications, staff knowledge, and resources or the ability to obtain them, to successfully achieve the goals of the proposed project.
+(5 pts) Note: In evaluating applicants under the first two items of this criterion, EPA will consider the information provided by the applicant and may also consider relevant information from other sources including agency files and/or prior/current grantors (e.g., to verify and/or supplement the information supplied by the applicant).
+If you do not have any relevant or available past performance or reporting information, please indicate this in the proposal and you will receive a neutral score for these subfactors (items i and ii above-a neutral score is half of the total points available in a subset of possible points).
+If you do not provide any response for these items, you may receive a score of 0 for these factors.